 I know I can’t offer the full Hogwarts experience, but not everyone gets accepted there.
 Even if you didn’t, you should still have options for advancement, and I’m really excited about the opportunities I CAN offer to magical creatures.
 Soon I should have a brochure available for downloading which will nicely illustrate all the benefits.
 So you know, mention it to your house-elves or something.

-Sorry for the interruption folks, but this blog would not be possible without the generous donations of our sponsors, and right now I am those sponsors.
-All of them.
-Right.
+Sorry for the interruption folks, but this blog would not be possible without the generous donations of our sponsors.

 A vision of the Holy Grail.
 French Manuscript, 15th century

 In comparison, Harry matures in a land already corrupted.
 The leaders in power, both at the Ministry of Magic and in the Muggle world are power-hungry, incompetent, or tainted by dark magic.
 In his quest to destroy Voldemort, Harry discovers the magical objects he needs to bring healing to the land.
 It is not a perfect fit, but there are similarities.